spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 ## Switches

-Most development boards have at least a switch or a push button, the Flipper has 6 switches.
+Most development boards have at least a switch or a push button, the Nucleo and Dongle have 3 switches.

 ```
 switch1? .